 - Yahoo!
 (AABA)

 The right amount of MSFT stock will vary from investor to investor – things like time horizon and investing goals are unique to each person.

 However, the following questions may help gauge your confidence in MSFT’s investment potential:

 - Can Azure continue to gain on AWS?

 - Do younger tech companies have more upside?

 - Do other FAAMG stocks have more potential?

 - Can Nadella sustain his innovation initiative long-term?

-- Is the Invesco QQQ ETF a better tech investment?
+- Is QQQ, ARKK, or VOO a better tech investment?

 - Can Xbox fend off Google and Amazon’s push in gaming?